sidekiq-cron/sidekiq-cron/README.md

 ### Loading jobs from schedule file

-You can also load multiple jobs from a YAML (same notation as `Resque-scheduler`) file:
+You can also load multiple jobs from a YAML file:

 ```yaml
 # config/schedule.yml